kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 %load_ext kedro.ipython
 ```

 3. Loading the extension allows you to use the `%reload_kedro` line magic to load your Kedro project.
 The `--env=databricks` option will make Kedro use the `databricks` environment.
 The `databricks` environment is defined in the PySpark Iris starter and directs Kedro to use the configuration in the `conf/databricks` directory.
-To learn more about environments in Kedro configuration, see the [documentation](../configuration/configuration_basics.md#configuration-environments).
 Add the following code to the third new cell to load your Kedro project:

 ```ipython
 %reload_kedro /Workspace/Repos/<databricks_username>/iris-databricks --env=databricks